gvwilson/sensibleadventures/shapers/shapers.md

 | Smell     | None    | \|              |           |
 | HP        | 6       | \|              |           |

+## Non-Player Characters

+If an extra is important to the plot---for example, if they are a player character's sidekick---the Director may give non-player ratings for two more features:

+-   **Courage** (CRG): how brave the character is.

+-   **Honesty** (HON): how likely the character is to tell the truth.

+Player characters don't have ratings for these features because being brave and telling the truth (or not) are part of the game.

 ## Glossary

 **Automatic success**{:#g:automatic-success}: